This post may contain affiliate links. Please read our disclosure policy.

 - ½ cup dry white wine

 - ½ teaspoon dried oregano

-- 6 oz can tomato paste
+- 6 oz tomato paste 1 small can

 - ¾ cup chicken broth

 - 2 teaspoons Worcestershire sauce

 - Preheat the oven to 400°F. In a small bowl, mix the salt, pepper, and rosemary.
 Rinse and pat chicken breasts dry.
 Rub rosemary mixture on both sides of the chicken breasts.

 - Heat a large stainless, oven-safe skillet over medium heat until it is very hot.
 Add 1 tablespoon of olive oil, swirling to coat.

 - Brown the chicken breasts on both sides.
 Remove them to a plate and tent with foil to keep warm.